 Deviating from the usual way of selecting papers from such conferences and organizing the material along the views of the Editor, this time, as an exception and in order to give a more complete image of the event, we thought it advisable to include the entire program and provide whatever information was considered relevant from all four distinct meetings.
 As one would expect, emphasis is given to the C.A.
 Doxiadis Lecture and the Symposion.
 Again in this case we thought of following the allocation by theme and sub-theme of the material according to the detailed program of the Symposion, in nine sections.
-All this is explained in the following page and the tables of contents which precede this note.
+All this is explained in the following pages and the tables of contents which precede this note.

-Here for the sake of clarity, please note that the present issue - the second of two - begins with Part 5 of the Symposion and contains 26 papers corresponding to the last five of the nine parts of the Symposion.
-The first issue contains 20 papers, i.e. the 2001 C.A.
-Doxiadis Lecture and 19 papers from the first four of the nine parts of the Symposion.
+Here for the sake of clarity, please note that the present issue - the first of two - contains 20 papers, i.e. the 2001 C.A.
+Doxiadis Lecture and 19 papers corresponding to the first four of the nine parts of the Symposion, The second issue contains 26 papers, corresponding to the last five of the nine parts of the Symposion.